-Biology students and professors are actively engaged in research, ranging from paleontology to animal diversity to plant populations, genetics and microbiology.
-Students have opportunities to collaborate with professors on research or develop their own projects.
+Biology students have opportunities to collaborate with professors on on-going research or develop their own new projects.

 Students have opportunities to present their research at the college’s annual Ampersand Day festival.

 Students can also attend regional research conferences to present their research, network with other undergraduate and graduate students and faculty.